Katsukuten/Harmonia-LM/README.md

 Those were made using the 4096-context-length model described further below.

 **- Primer Continuation (Debussy's Clair de Lune)** The model is fed the beginning of the piece and tasked to continue it.
 This piece sits perfectly within the high-density distribution center of the dataset.
 The model successfully interpolates the harmonic progressions and sustains the flow to some extent.
+In a general setting, the longer the primer the better the continuation is.

 https://github.com/user-attachments/assets/ec28495a-3c1c-4265-a2b6-3bbd945f43b4